 Author’s tip: Blue Apron is a meal delivery service that lets you subscribe or buy meals a la carte.
 It has a huge menu of meal kits and fresh prepared meals.
 You can often swap some ingredients in dishes to meet your dietary needs better.
 Meals can be supplemented with add-ons including salads, desserts, sides, and proteins.

-Salmon Banh Mi Baguettes
+Salmon Banh MI Baguettes

 Baguettes are the main source of carbs in this dish, while salmon is the key protein.
 Salmon is a great source of omega-3 fatty acids, which are important for brain and heart health.
 Lime juice provides small amounts of several nutrients.